Physical processes in protoplanetary disks: Disk evolution

 \section{Disk evolution}

-The population of protoplanetary disks is observed to evolve, but why this should happen remains hard to fully explain.
+The population of protoplanetary disks is observed to evolve, but the dominant physical processes responsible for this evolution remain unclear.
 For a geometrically thin, low-mass disk, the deviation from a point-mass Keplerian rotation curve is small (c.f. equation~\ref{eq_kepler_deviation}) and the specific angular momentum,

 is an increasing function of orbital radius.
 To accrete, gas in the disk must lose angular momentum, and the central theoretical problem in disk evolution is to understand this process.